-As a safety precaution, stairwells, breezeways and walkways must be kept clear at all times.
+As a safety precaution, stairwells, breezeways, and walkways must be always be kept clear.
 All residents are required to exit the living area and participate in a fire drill should one take place while they are present.

 Pets are strictly prohibited in campus housing.